 What is Geotrichum mold?

-Geotrichum mold, is referred to as Geotrichum candidum scientifically.
-This is a kind of fungus that is present in the microbiome of human beings.
+The first Geotrichum mold to be scientifically described was Geotrichum candidum.
+This is a species of fungus that is present in the microbiome of human beings.

-It mostly occurs in colonies that appear thin, creamy and white, soft and spreading.
+It mostly occurs as rapidly spreading colonies that appear thin, soft, creamy and white.

 What are known Geotrichum species?